Syrians in Sweden: Education

 In 2010, there were 18,292 students with Arabic as their mother tongue who participated in the state-run Swedish for Immigrants adult language program.
-Of these pupils, 3,884 had 0-6 years of education in their home country (Antal utbildningsår i hemlandet), 3,383 had 7-9 years of education in their home country, and 11,025 had 10 years education or more in their home country.
+Of these pupils, 3,884 had 0–6 years of education in their home country (Antal utbildningsår i hemlandet), 3,383 had 7–9 years of education in their home country, and 11,025 had 10 years education or more in their home country.
 As of 2012, 18,886 pupils with Arabic as their mother tongue, as well as 3,257 Syria-born students were enrolled in the language program.

+According to a report from the Statistiska centralbyrån in 2014, 38% of residents born in Syria had pre-secondary education, 20% have secondary education, 20% have post-secondary education shorter than 3 years and 10% post-secondary education longer than 3 years.

 As of 2016, according to Statistics Sweden, 35% of Syria-born individuals aged 25 to 64 have attained a primary and lower secondary education level (37% men, 34% women), 22% have attained an upper secondary education level (21% men, 23% women), 21% have attained a post-secondary education level of less than 3 years (21% men, 22% women), 15% have attained a post-secondary education of 3 years or more (16% men, 14% women), and 6% have attained an unknown education level (6% men, 7% women).

+Syrian adolescents in the country face challenges in maintaining Syrian identity and culture while facing assimilation and adapting to Swedish society.
+Culture shock can be experienced by those who switch from speaking Arabic to Swedish in daily life.
+The crime rate remains relatively high among some young Syrians, engaging in gang related conflicts.

 Employment

 According to Statistics Sweden, as of 2014, the employment rate is approximately 32% for Syrian-born immigrants.

 According to the Institute of Labor Economics, as of 2014, Syrian-born individuals residing in Sweden have an employment population ratio of about 28%.
 They also have an unemployment rate of around 14%.
+Syrians in Sweden tend to accumulate large and persistent economic deficits, both public and private, due to reliance on social support; however, these deficits are negligible compared to the rest of the Swedish population.